 - Use of a shock pad – the installation of a shock pad reduces the need for synthetic infill by 50–60%, which in turn means a smaller environmental impact.
 Also, there is no need to renew the shock pad when new turf is installed.

 - The chosen type of treatment – what will be done with old artificial turf after it has been removed from the pitch?

-The advantage of the technology elaborated in our company is that we recover 100% of the infill from the football pitch.
-Infills of the artificial turf to be removed are separated, cleaned, and dried and will be re-used on the same pitch.
-We can reinstall most of the removed turf covering on training pitches or football grounds of schools, for example.
+The advantage of the technology elaborated in our company is that we recover 100% of the infill from the football field.
+Infills of the artificial turf to be removed are separated, cleaned, and dried and will be re-used on the same field.
+We can reinstall most of the removed turf covering on training fields or football grounds of schools, for example.
 Our solution is less costly and is also significantly more sustainable compared to other operators.